ZariaHallager/ZariaHallager/README.md

 <h2 align="center">Software Engineer @ Resilient Coders </h2>

-<h3 align="center">Code meets curiosity—building solutions one commit at a time.</h3>
+<h3 align="center">Code meets curiosity building solutions one commit at a time.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sagespellman&label=Profile%20views&color=0e75b6&style=flat" alt="sagespellman" /> </p>

 - ⚡ Introduction
 - <p>"Once a middle school tinkerer, now a software engineer turning curiosity into code."

 Hi, I’m Zaria!
-My tech journey started with a screwdriver and a lot of questions—disassembling computers in middle school just to see how they worked.
+My tech journey started with a screwdriver and a lot of questions disassembling computers in middle school just to see how they worked.
 That early curiosity grew into designing Tumblr profiles, crafting the perfect layouts, and eventually becoming a software engineer focused on creating tools that connect and empower people.
 I’m passionate about blending creativity and functionality, whether I’m building scalable systems or user-friendly apps.
 Check out Linkly, my AI-powered networking companion, and other projects that reflect my love for innovation and inclusivity.
 Let’s build something awesome together!
 </p>

 ```python